luis-fss/RavenDB.Identity/Readme.md

 <a id="fork-changes">How does this repository differs from the original?</a>

-1. All projects have been updated to the latest version of dotnet, and all third-party dependencies have also been updated.
+1. All projects have been updated to the latest version of dotnet, and all third-party dependencies have also been updated;
+2. The user name can and must be different from the user's email, and must also be unique in the application;
-2. The UserStore.UpdateAsync method can automatically persist data, there is an option that can be configured at the time of service registration, enabling or disabling this feature `.AddRavenDbIdentityStores<ApplicationUser>(options => options.AutoSaveChanges = true)` it's enabled by default;
+3. The UserStore.UpdateAsync method can automatically persist data, there is an option that can be configured at the time of service registration, enabling or disabling this feature `.AddRavenDbIdentityStores<ApplicationUser>(options => options.AutoSaveChanges = true)` it's enabled by default;
-3. The source code of the RavenDB.DependencyInjection project was added to facilitate dependency management and updates.
+4. The source code of the RavenDB.DependencyInjection project was added to facilitate dependency management and updates;
-4. The default email key reservation prefix was changed from "emails/" to "identity-emails/".
+5. The default email key reservation prefix was changed from "emails/" to "identity-emails/";
-5. An example Blazor Web App project was added.
+6. An example Blazor Web App project was added;
-6. Additionally, I made some minor improvements to log messages, namespace usage, and code cleanups.
+7. Additionally, I made some minor improvements to log messages, namespace usage, and code cleanups;
-7. Finally, I still intend to include a configuration to use a username that will not allow future changes, unlike the email, which is set during registration.
+8. Finally, I still intend to include a configuration to use a username that will not allow future changes, unlike the email, which is set during registration.

 ## Instructions ##